domrein/tean/README.md

 ###expressRequest(req, res, next)
 expressRequest is used as middleware for Express.
 Replies to request with a 400 error if validation fails.
 Validated and normalized data is attached to the request object as `req.safeData`.

-###object(map, data, callback(validated, safeData))
+###object(map, data, callback(isValid, result))
-object is used to validate data and provide it normalized as `safeData` in the callback. object does not alter `data`. safeData contains only object keys that have been validated.
-This means any object keys not present in the map will not be copied into safeData.
-Also, any fields not present in data that have default values in map will be present in safeData with the defined default.
-If validated is false, safeData is null.
+object is used to validate data and provide it normalized as `result` in the callback. object does not alter `data`. result contains only object keys that have been validated.
+This means any object keys not present in the map will not be copied into result.
+Also, any fields not present in data that have default values in map will be present in result with the defined default.
+If validated is false, safeData is an array of failure messages indicating which properties failed and why.

 ###json(map, jsonData, callback(validate, safeData))
 json is the same as object, but it accepts a json string instead of a Javascript object.